TradePulse Learning Hub

 Pitfall

 MACD gives late signals in fast markets if used alone.
+The histogram (not the line cross) gives the earliest warning.

 Stochastic Oscillator (20, 3)